Christine Kajikawa Wilkinson,

 Christine Kajikawa Wilkinson began her role as ASU Alumni Association president and CEO in July 2005.
 She works to support and promote the advancement of the university, and advocates for the interests of alumni across the country and globally.

-Actively engaged with the community, she serves on the boards of Valley of the Sun United Way, Southwest Autism Research and Resource Center, and Arizona Business Leadership Association.
+Actively engaged with the community, Wilkinson serves on the boards of Japanese American National Museum Governors, Valley of the Sun United Way, Southwest Autism Research and Resource Center and the Arizona Business Leadership Association.
 She is also on the Nationwide Leadership Council for Big Brothers Big Sisters of America, the Community Advisory Council for Wells Fargo Bank and the Arizona Educational Foundation Advisory Board.

-Wilkinson lives in Tempe, Arizona, and holds a bachelor’s degree in education with distinction from ASU, a master’s degree in education (counseling psychology) from the University of California, Berkeley and a doctorate in higher education administration from ASU.
+Wilkinson lives in Tempe, Arizona, and holds a bachelor’s degree in education with distinction from ASU, a master’s degree in education (counseling psychology) from the University of California, Berkeley, and a doctorate in higher education administration from ASU.
 She and her husband Don are lifetime sports enthusiasts with a passion for Sun Devil sports and ASU mascot Sparky.

-’88 BS, accountancy, W. P. Carey School of Business
+’88 BS accountancy, W. P. Carey School of Business

 Her professional background in finance and entrepreneurship fuels her enthusiasm for supporting and growing ASU Alumni.
 She began her career as a CPA in a large accounting firm and later rose to president and CEO of an international software company before founding Derma Health, a medical aesthetics company.
 Today, Gulbranson is also a member of the Trustees of ASU.

-Most recently, Brewster served as vice president of Cardinal Health Enterprise Contracting, where he focused on supply chain capabilities.
+Prior to joining Owens & Minor, he served as vice president of Cardinal Health Enterprise Contracting, where he focused on supply chain capabilities.

 He is married to Tracy, and they reside in Scottsdale, Arizona, with time spent each year in Green Lake, Wisconsin.
 They have two daughters who are future Sun Devil alumni, following a Brewster family tradition of ASU graduations dating to 1956.
 Brewster enjoys politics, travel, golf, boating and outdoor adventures.

-’78 BS, business administration, W. P. Carey School of Business
+’78 BS business administration, W. P. Carey School of Business

 Glenn Crawford joined the ASU Alumni Association Board of Directors in 2015.
 He is proud to serve on the board and take an active part in ASU's efforts with alumni.

-She and her partner Seth live in central Phoenix with their two dogs.
+Fernandez and her partner Seth live in central Phoenix with their two dogs.
 Outside of work, she spends her spare time volunteering on political campaigns and boxing.